 - Evil Sounds Deep: All the different forms he uses have really deep voices, often with a Voice of the Legion effect too.

-- Genius Bruiser: He's not only a powerful warrior in combat, but is a brilliant manipulator.
+- Genius Bruiser: He's not only a powerful warrior in combat, but also a brilliant manipulator.

 - Giant Space Flea from Nowhere: In Blood Omen, there's almost no foreshadowing (only a secret altar beneath Avernus Cathedral with his name and appearance) to his existence and very little explanation as to what he even is.